davesweb/bricklink-api/readme.md

 ## Contributing

 When contributing to this project, please make sure PHP CS fixer is run before you create a pull request.
 You can run CS fixer on the entire project by running `composer cs-fixer`.

+## Roadmap

+These features/enhancements will be added in future releases:

+- Add `findOrFail` methods to each repository that has a `find` method.
+These will throw an exception when there is no result instead of returning `NULL`.
+- Change the static methods and properties in the transformers to normal methods and properties and use dependency injection for using them in the repositories.
+This will allow them to be overwritten by the end user if needed.
+- Implement own versions for the `Str::snakeCase()` and `Str::camelCase()` methods, so we can remove the dependency on `illuminate/support`.
+That package adds too much that we don't use.